JPETTomography/j-pet-framework-examples/TimeCalibration_lifetime/README.md

  *.raw.sig.root
  *.phys.sig.root
  *.hits.root
- *.calib.root
+ *.unk.evt.root
+ *.cal.it.root
-where "*" stands for the name of the output file (constructed as LayerId_slotId_FileId, e.g. for the first file measured for first scintillator in the first layer: "Layer1_slot01_1")
+where "*" stands for the name of file

 Description
 --------------